nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/known_issue_other_limitations.md

     In MCUXpresso IDE, the option is in **LinkServer Debugger** -\> **Advanced Settings** -\> **Wirespeed \(Hz\)**.

 -   If the configuration tool is used to clone `tfm-related` projects, there is a problem that *region\_defs.h* cannot be found in the cloned project.
--   Not supported features:
-    -   Platform low power modes not fully enabled in this release.
-    -   FRO32K mode not fully supported in this release.
--   Low power reference design applications do not work properly with armgcc toolchain

 **Parent topic:**[Known issues](../topics/known_issues.md)